 Remember: the editors and creators behind this issue can't be held responsible for cases of Thrill Power Overload reading it may cause.

-Update: The first review of Zarjaz #21 is in, courtesy of Owen Watts over at Down The Tubes - and there are some very kind words about True Believers.
-Go, read it here.
+Update: Zarjaz #21 gets a review courtesy of Owen Watts over at Down The Tubes and a review on episode 176 of Everything Comes Back To 2000AD podcast - and both have some incredibly kind words about True Believers.